Kokura Kinen

-The Kokura Kinen (Japanese 小倉記念) is a Grade 3 horse race for Thoroughbreds aged three and over, run in August over a distance of 2000 metres on turf at Kokura Racecourse.
+The Kokura Kinen (Japanese 小倉記念) is a Grade 3 horse race in Japan for Thoroughbreds aged three and over.
+It is run in August over a distance of 2000 metres on turf at Kokura Racecourse, in Kitakyushu, Fukuoka Prefacture.

 The Kokura Kinen was first run in 1965 and has held Grade 3 status since 1984.
 The race was run over 1800 metres at Kyoto Racecourse in 1998.